IBM/watson-discovery-news-alerting/README.md

 $ bluemix cf set-env watson-discovery-news-alert-notifier BASE_URL 'https://watson-discovery-news-alerting.mybluemix.net'
 ```

-Go to the URL route that is associated with the `watson-discovery-news-alerting` app in Bluemix to view the application.
+Go to the URL route that is associated with the `watson-discovery-news-alerting` app in IBM Cloud to view the application.
 Typically, this would be `https://watson-discovery-news-alerting.mybluemix.net`.

 # Sample output